The American Automobile Industry in World War Two

 The Twin Disc Company won the Army-Navy "E" Award five times during World War Two.

 The "E" flag shown here shows the four stars on the flag.
-Twin Disc Company had this one display at its former Heritage Center.
+Twin Disc Company had this flag on display at its former Heritage Center.

 The company won its first award in September 1943.

 Twin Disc Company World War Two Products: As noted above, the company produced over 61,000 marine transmissions for various small landing craft.
-Table 1 shows that that the Racine plant had $306,000 in major contracts with both the Army Corps of Engineers and the U.S. Navy.
+Table 1 shows that the Racine plant had $306,000 in major contracts with both the Army Corps of Engineers and the U.S. Navy.
 Table 2 shows that its Rockford, IL plant had $123,000 for torque converter parts for the Navy.
-From the large number of landing craft transmissions built for landing craft, companies such as Gray Marine Motor Company ordered the required transmissions directly from Twin Disc.
+From the large number of landing craft transmissions built, companies such as Gray Marine Motor Company ordered the required transmissions directly from Twin Disc.

 Table 1 - Twin Disc Clutch Company's Major World War Two Contracts - Racine, WI Plant